llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 the previous FP and PC), and follow the backchain.
 Most backtraces on macOS and iOS now don't require us to read any memory!

+### Priority To Implement

+Low.
+This is a performance optimization, which speeds up debugging by avoiding multiple round-trips for retrieving thread information.
+The information from this packet can be retrieved using a combination of `qThreadStopInfo` and `m` packets.

 ## jGetSharedCacheInfo

 This packet asks the remote debug stub to send the details about the inferior's